aimms/language-reference/advanced-language-components/the-aimms-programming-interface/model-edit-functions.rst

 .. rubric:: The name of a node

-:numref:`table:api.model.edit.name` lists the functions that return the name of a node.
+:ref:`this table <table:api.model.edit.name>` lists the functions that return the name of a node.
 The function ``AimmsMeName(MEH, name)`` stores the name of the node to which ``MEH`` refers without any prefixes in the output argument ``name``.
 The function